sinjini08/eece4830-network-design/README.md

 # EECE 4830 Network Design Project

 ## Overview
 This repo has my implementation for the network design project.
 Phase 1 covers a basic UDP echo program and file transfer using RDT 1.0.
+Phase 2 upgrades to RDT 2.2 with checksums, sequence numbers, and retransmission over an unreliable channel with bit errors.
+Phase 3 upgrades to RDT 3.0 by adding a countdown timer to handle packet loss.
+Phase 4 upgrades to Go-Back-N (GBN) with pipelined sending and a sliding window.

 ## Team
 | Name | Email |